pyconau/2019.pycon-au.org/_talks/4M9LJAN-machine-learning-and-cyber-security--detecting-malicious-urls-in-the-haystack.md

     data science, not to mention AFL and most sports.
 In his spare time, he may also put together a comedy video or two.
   name: Alistair
-- biography: Graduate research student in machine learning.
+- biography: Part time deep learning research student currently working in the information security domain.
+Enjoy random stroll and food hunting in foreign cities.
-  name: Tris
+  name: Trissa L.

 abstract: |
       Today, security teams are in an increasingly one-sided battle to defend against a myriad of cyber attacks.
 Web-based attacks are often devastating, with conventional blacklists and reputation-based defence tactics not able to identify previously unseen malicious URLs.
 Is AI the solution?